isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 * The Affected Business’ guarantor or surety, or issuer of a performance bond, in relation to the Affected Business’ obligations under the contract; and
 * Any assignee of any party to the contract.

-The following documents **must be attached** to the Notice of Objection:
+The following documents **should be attached** to the Notice of Objection:
 * A copy of the Notice of Negotiation and all documents which were enclosed to the Notice of Negotiation.
 * Any supporting documents to support the Other Party’s reasons for objecting to the Affected Business’ eligibility under the Re-Align Framework.